Swatikkar/spend-tracker/README.md

 ## Improvements

-I would use PostgreSQL instead of sqlite, pagination for large expense lists, edit/delete expense endpoints, more frontend feedback for API errors, change in allignment etc.
+I would use PostgreSQL instead of sqlite, pagination for large expense lists, edit/delete expense endpoints, more frontend feedback for API errors, change in styling and layout etc.

 ## AI usage

 I used ChatGPT Codex to write test part,make the readme and suggestions for improvement, and Claude for help with the minimal frontend using simple html,css and javascript.
 I reviewed their generated code and readme and after doing certain changes finally kept those parts that allign with my planning and implementations.
+I asked codex to use docstrings also to add details.